hzget/hzget.github.io/ml_tech/ml_tech.md

-The previous tutorials [Machine learning](../ml_tutorials/ml_tutorials.md) and [Neural Networks](../neural_networks/neural_networks.md) give an intuition about what a ML app looks like and how it works under the hood.
+The previous tutorials [Machine learning](../ml_tutorials/ml_tutorials.md) and [Neural Networks](../neural_networks/neural_networks.md) give an intuition about what ML looks like and how it works under the hood.

 Now we will turn to topics about what a professional engineer deals with in the actual works.